hhsadiq/ganjoor-xml-from-audition-markers/README.md

 # ganjoor-xml-from-audition-markers
-Generate ganjoor xml from adobe audition markers
+Generate ganjoor xml from adobe audition markers and the poem text